HallenWeaver/FromAsh/Core Idea.md

 ## What are we aiming to solve?

 Structureless Superflat Survival in Minecraft is an extremely hard, yet rewarding, challenge.
 It requires deep knowledge of game mechanics to go from a basically unplayable state to a sprawling civilization which, sadly, will forever lack some forms of technology and materials.
-This mod does not seek to allow players to encounter items or structures that would fundamentally break the experience, such as allowing for players to obtain Lava (which can also open possibilities such as the Nether), or any means of getting to the End dimension.
+This mod does not seek to allow players to encounter items or structures that would fundamentally break the experience, such as allowing for players to obtain Lava (which is important for obtaining stone, as well as also opening possibilities such as the Nether), or any means of getting to the End dimension.

 This mod is fundamentally about allowing for certain materials to exist within the context of the game.